Dhanu227/Dhanu227/README.md

 💼 Open to **full-time roles** in Data Science, Machine Learning, and AI
 - 🔭 I’m currently working on **a predictive analytics project using machine learning**
 - 🌱 I’m currently learning **deep learning frameworks like PyTorch and TensorFlow**
 - 👯 I’m looking to collaborate on **open-source data science and NLP projects**

+## 🎨 Fun Facts
+- I'm an avid **reader** and love exploring new books, especially those related to data science, AI, and philosophy, fiction,!
+- I enjoy **writing** and often pen my thoughts, poetry, and reflections on various topics.
+- In my free time, I like to **watch movies**, particularly those that delve into AI, technology, and thought-provoking narratives.

 ## 🛠 Skills

 ### Programming Languages